July 26, 2024

 This report tracks total sales across all sales channels, including retail, online, and others.

-By comparing sales volume between channels, you can optimize channel strategies and balance focus between in-person and online selling.
+By comparing sales volume between channels, you can optimize channel strategies and balance focus between POS and web sales.

 27. Shopify Average Order Value Over Time